intake/intake-examples/data_package/README.md

   you should reference `package.data:mycat` and *not* `package:mycat`
-- The catalog object here is created with `intake.open_catalog`, but any method for creating `Catalog` object would do.
+- The catalog object here is created with `intake.open_catalog`, but any method for creating `Catalog` of any other data source object would do.

 ## Distribute

 ### To PyPI

-Since this package forms a complete python package, you could upload it to [pypi](https://pypi.org/).
+Since this directory forms a complete python package, you could upload it to [pypi](https://pypi.org/).
 For example, the following commands would do the job